ncyxie/Notepad-DOT-Qt/README.md

 5. **How to check my Linux distribution glibc version?**

 It's simple.
-Open up terminal and enter this command-line: ``ldd --version``.
+Open up terminal and enter this line: ``ldd --version``.

 6. **Why Notepad DOT Qt doesn't officially support macOS?**

 I don't have macOS computer, so I cannot test for bugs, how it works and etc.
-Actually, Notepad DOT Qt *might* work on macOS, but you will have to compile and test application yourself.
+Actually, Notepad DOT Qt *might* work on macOS, but you will have to compile, test and fix application bugs by yourself.

 ## Thanks to